DC Vet Clinic

 Dr. Steph grew up in a smaller city surrounding Edmonton, Alberta.
 She always knew she wanted to be a veterinarian and started volunteering at animal shelters and local vet clinics from high school onwards.
 She attended the University of Alberta and completed three years of a Bachelor of Science in Agriculture before attending vet school.
 She was accepted to the University of Calgary Faculty of Veterinary Medicine in 2018.

 In her summers between semesters of vet school Steph spent her time working at an equine referral center around Edmonton where she gained valuable experience in equine internal medicine, surgery and reproduction.
 She knew from her first year of vet school that she wanted to be a mixed animal veterinarian and is still passionate about all aspects of veterinary medicine.
-After spending 6 weeks in Dawson Creek as a student, she gained an appreciation for northern BC rural mixed practice and knew she wanted to be part of the amazing team at Dawson Creek Vet Clinic.
+After spending 6 weeks in Dawson Creek as a student, she gained an appreciation for northern BC rural mixed practice and knew she wanted to be part of the amazing team at Dawson Creek Vet Clinic after graduating from the Western College of Veterinary Medicine in 2022.

 Picture